PatroniousGrendopolies/guestlist-app/README.md

 This application uses Next.js middleware with Edge-safe code to ensure compatibility with Vercel's Edge Runtime.
 Authentication logic that requires Node.js features (like password hashing) is isolated to API routes running on Node.js runtime.

+### Deployment Options

+This application can be deployed to either Vercel or Netlify.
+Both deployment configurations are included in the repository.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## Quebec Privacy Compliance